Furry friends are an important addition to any pet lover’s holiday plans, especially when they’re considered part of the family.

 Mention ‘road trip’ to a tail-wagger and they’ll get more excited than a champagne bottle ready to pop.
 But if you’re planning to bring your pooch (or other four-legged friends) on the trip, there’s a lot to consider for a safe and enjoyable journey.

 From appropriate pet-friendly accommodation to critical safety tips, travelling with pets can be a challenge.
 However, going on a trip without them just isn’t the same for many people.
+See here for the ultimate guide to travelling with dogs in Australia.

 If you want to make your pet part of your travel plans, here’s what you need to consider.